Arman-HKB/PokemonEmeraldGodot/README.md

 # PokemonEmeraldGodot
 Pokemon Emerald made with Godot (4.1.1).
-One day when I was playing with Godot, learning how to use it.
-I thought why not remaking this classic game!
-So I extracted all the assets from the original game and started code.
+One day when I was playing with Godot, learning how to use it, I thought, why not remake this classic game!
+So I extracted all the assets from the original game and started coding.
 I stopped before finishing the battle feature.
-This repository doesn't contain copyrighted assets, all of theme are pixelated.
+This repository doesn't contain copyrighted assets; all of them are pixelated.
 All credit to Nintedo.

 ⚠️THIS REPO DO NOT CONTAIN COPYRIGHTED ASSETS⚠️